 The Tribal Consultation Committee (TCC) is the mechanism by which the individual Tribes choose to consult on NDDOT projects and programs.
 The Tribes, through the TCC, are considered consulting parties as defined in 54 U.S.C.
 302706(b), which requires federal agencies to consult with any Tribe that attaches religious and cultural significance to properties that may be determined eligible for inclusion on the NRHP.
-For this project, the FHWA and NDDOT are the lead agencies for the Section 106 process, with each of the cooperating agencies (i.e., NPS-TRNP, USACE, and USFS-DPG) having a greater role in this process to ensure that all of their Section 106 requirements are met.
+For this project, the FHWA and NDDOT are the lead agencies for the Section 106 process, with each of requires consultation with Native American groups concerning proposed actions on sacred sites on federal land or affecting access to sacred sites.
+It establishes federal policy to protect and preserve for American Indians.
+Eskimos, Aleuts, and Native Hawaiians the right to free exercise of their religion in the form of site access, use and possession of sacred objects, as well as the freedom to worship through ceremonial and traditional rites.